-Our draft response to question 15 of the consultation: Does the Introduction fully reflect the Optometrist's role?
+15) Does the Introduction fully reflect the Optometrist's role?

-Our draft response to question 16 of the consultation: If no, please explain
+16) If no, please explain

 We are concerned about how the introduction explains the occupational role of an optometrist, and the misleading impression it gives about the nature and scope of contemporary optometry practice and the environments in which the profession practises.
 Our concerns are itemised below.